ghiscoding/slickgrid-universal/README.md

 <!-- [![npm version](https://badge.fury.io/js/slickgrid-universal.svg)](//npmjs.com/package/slickgrid-universal)
 [![NPM downloads](https://img.shields.io/npm/dy/slickgrid-universal.svg)](https://npmjs.org/package/slickgrid-universal) -->

 This is a monorepo project (using Lerna) which is regrouping a few packages under a single repository.
 The goal is to create a common repo that includes all Editors, Filters, Extensions and Services that could be used by any Framework (it is framework agnostic).
-It's also a good opportunity to decouple some other features that not all users need, this will also help in getting a smaller bundle.
-For example not lot users require backend services (OData, GraphQL), which is why these are better handled in a monorepo structure.
+It's also a good opportunity to decouple some other features/services that not every user require, this will also help in getting a smaller bundle size.
+For example, not many users require backend services (OData, GraphQL), which is why they are better handled in a monorepo structure.

 ### Why create this monorepo?
 You might be wondering why was this monorepo created?